What Is A Calcified Placenta?

 And if your baby doesn’t move despite you moving around, then you must consult your doctor right away.

-Other signs that point in the way of a calcified placenta are:
+Other signs that point to a calcified placenta are:

-So the best thing for you to do is reach out to your doctor for immediate help.
+So the best thing to do is contact your doctor for immediate help.

 Causes of Calcified Placenta